 The system used at Tallinn Airport is called KIO RTLS (Real Time Location System), and is based on a unique ultra-wideband (UWB) radio technology.
 UWB is making inroads in other countries around the world but is still quite new in the Baltics.

-Eliko CEO Indrek Ruiso says indoor positioning has great potential in the near future: “In outdoor spaces, positioning is mainly based on satellite navigation systems (GPS), but indoors it runs on various IoT radio technologies that can be used to get devices to talk to each other as well as locate them.
+Eliko CEO Indrek Ruiso says indoor positioning has great potential in the near future: “In outdoor spaces, positioning is mainly based on satellite navigation systems (GNSS), but indoors it runs on various IoT radio technologies that can be used to get devices to talk to each other as well as locate them.
 GPS-based services such as ridesharing are widespread on the market.
 Indoor positioning is a logical continuation, and in the next ten years it will become as common in everyday life as GPS navigation services are now.”

 Ruiso says the advantage of the novel IoT technology is that whereas indoor positioning technologies are generally based on signal strength and work on Bluetooth, Wi-Fi or RFID, KIO RTLS runs on a UWB-based positioning method that estimates the radio waves’ time of flight.

 “Unlike other technologies, this can narrow down the location of an object to a matter of centimetres,” he says.
 “UWB also reduces interference from other wireless networks and enables stable coordinate-based precision even through obstacles.
 In addition, UWB has lower power consumption, and a small mobile device attached to the asset can run up to six months on one charge.“